Deep Learning Accelerated Algebraic Multigrid Methods for Polytopal Discretizations of Second-Order Differential Problems: Introduction

 \section{Introduction}

 Multigrid methods are state-of-the-art iterative solvers for large, sparse, linear systems stemming from Finite Element discretizations of Partial Differential Equations (PDEs) \cite{trottenberg2000multigrid}.
-A hierarchy of ``coarser" problems forms the key ingredient of Multigrid methods, which enables fast error reduction across multiple levels within iterative Krylov-based algorithms \cite{saad2003iterative}. \\

-Within the framework of multigrid methods, Geometric Multigrid methods \cite{wesseling2004introduction, bramble2019multigrid} take advantage of the explicit geometry of the underlying PDEs and computational domain: a sequence of ``coarser" problems is built based on employing coarser grids by directly coarsening the original mesh, which allows the method to use geometric information to define interpolation and restriction operators between levels.
-In contrast, Algebraic Multigrid (AMG) methods \cite{brandt1984algebraic, brandt1986algebraic, ruge1987algebraic} do not require knowledge of the underlying geometry; they operate solely on the system of linear equations, analyzing (interpreting it as a weighted graph) the matrix structure to generate coarse levels and the corresponding transfer operators automatically.
-Therefore, AMG methods are more flexible for use as a ``black box" or for problems posed on complicated geometries and/or with highly heterogeneous materials, where computing the sequence of coarser meshes can be challenging.\\
+A hierarchy of ``coarser" problems is a key ingredient of Multigrid methods, enabling fast error reduction across multiple levels within iterative Krylov-based algorithms \cite{saad2003iterative}.
+Within the framework of multigrid methods, Geometric Multigrid methods \cite{wesseling2004introduction, bramble2019multigrid} take advantage of the underlying PDE and computational domain.
+Indeed, the sequence of ``coarser" problems is built based on employing coarser grids which allows the method to use geometric information to define interpolation and restriction operators between levels.
+In contrast, Algebraic Multigrid (AMG) methods \cite{brandt1984algebraic, brandt1986algebraic} do not require knowledge of the underlying problem.
+AMG methods operate solely on the linear system of equations, analyzing the matrix structure (interpreting it as a weighted graph) to generate coarse levels and the corresponding transfer operators.
+Therefore, AMG methods can be used as ``black box" or for problems posed on complicated geometries and/or with highly heterogeneous materials, where computing the sequence of coarser meshes can be challenging.\\